 Holding your pen impacts your writing experience.
 The nib needs to flow across the paper at an angle rather than direct straight down.

-Using your fountain pen.
-This is the pleasure.
-I am always amazed when I see pens listed for sale with the caption - never inked.
+Using your fountain pen is the pleasure.
+I am always amazed when I see pens listed for sale with the caption "never inked".
 What?
-To have a fountain pen and have never used the pen.
+To have a fountain pen and have never used the pen means it was never acquired to be a pne, but perhaps just bought for resale and potential profit.
 Not my idea of pen ownership.

 The writing experience with a fountain pen is a combination of the pen (size and fit in the hand), the nib (width and material), the ink (flow characteristics) and the paper on which you write.
 The same pen can have a different writing experience with different ink, with a different nib or on different paper.

 On the question of "breaking-in a pen", there is no break-in period.
 That does not mean the writing characteristics of the pen do not change.
 Nibs get smoother the more they are used.
 There is a result of the pen being drawn over the paper and the pressure you exert on the nib with ongoing use.

 While higher end pens are tested in the factory, the testing is limited.
 I have seen the nib test in a number of the factories.
 An employee dips the nib, and then draws the nib across paper to create a line or so.
 The employees have told me they can feel if the nib is scratchy or see if there is a flow problem.
 But I will say, it is a dip and draw a line.
 There is no test to see if the ink feed is working correctly.
 That would involve drawing in into the pen, then writing for a period so that the ink that sits in the nib is used up and it is ink that is flowing from the ink chamber (cartridge, piston chamber etc.).